 Easy does it, even though natural stone is seen as a very hard substance, using a rough approach when cleaning can damage or scratch the stone.
 Using metal brushes, harsh plastic scrubbing brushes, or metal scrapers is a huge no, no. These tools can permanently mark the stone damaging the original finish.
 With any tool, use a minimal amount of force, carefully building up gradually as needed.

 Use soft bristle brushes and a mild stone cleaning solution (mild ionic soap or detergent ph neutral) working in a circular motion to gently remove dirt and dust.
 Wooden or plastic scrapers can be utilised to remove larger build-up such as bird poo or moss and lichen.
 Clean a full surface in one go (front or back of headstone, top or sides of the gravestone) to ensure consistency.

 Different types of headstones require slightly different cleaning methods.

 Avoid high-pressure cleaners or pressure washers, especially when cleaning aged stone, you could really damage the headstone finish.
 Modern headstones can handle very low-pressure cleaning, however, keep in mind that stone gets more character as it ages.
-Over cleaning may cause you to lose some of the individual, natural features which time and weathering bring out in the stone.
+Over-cleaning may cause you to lose some of the individual, natural features that time and weathering bring out in the stone.